rjspencer/docs/theming.md

 :	whether or not to close the `<a>` tag

 	defaults to `true`

+### LogoutLink
+Add a link to logout of StageBloc

+linkText
+:	the test to put in the link

+    defaults to `"Logout"`

+class
+:	the class to give the `<a>` tag

 ### PhotoAddToCartLink
 Creates a link that, when clicked, will add the photo to the user's cart on StageBloc